 Let me give you an example if wanted to land a Director of Operation role, but had never been a Director in the past I would include the following skill sections (presumably) at the top of my resume.

 Operational Leadership Skills

 Strategic & Financial Planning Skills

 Do Use A Word Template

-In all word and programs there are pre-made templates that you can use.
-Do that, and don’t try to design your own unless you have amazing with publisher and are graphic artist – otherwise it will only make you look quirky.
+In all word and programs, there are pre-made templates that you can use.
+Do that, and don’t try to design your own unless you have amazing with publisher and are a graphic artist – otherwise, it will only make you look quirky.
 This is a free resource and a very good idea.
 Then once you have completed your resume, save it as a PDF.
-Otherwise there is now way to control how it will look to the potential employer reviewing it.
+Otherwise, there is no way to control how it will look to the potential employer reviewing it.
 Also, the best resumes are always PDF’s, why not be in the club?